Financial Terms

 Integrator

-Description : Person or team responsible for overseeing the integration of businesses after a merger.
+• Description : Person or team responsible for overseeing the integration of companies after a merger.

 Integration Planning

-Description : Planning the integration process after a merger or acquisition, aiming to combine corporate operations and cultures.
+• Description : Planning the integration process after a merger or acquisition, aimed at combining corporate operations and cultures.

 Chief Restructuring Officer (CRO)

-Description : Responsible for restructuring a company during a period of crisis or after an acquisition.
+• Description : Manager responsible for restructuring a company during a period of crisis or after an acquisition.

 Acquisition Committee